Most sales tasks in the modern, social selling environment require us to access multiple systems, usually via a web browser.

 - Auto-discovery of Social Profiles of people

-- Integration with multiple systems especially Gmail, Gcal, LinkedIn, Twitter and Facebook
+- Integration with multiple systems especially Gmail, Gcal, Twitter and to a lesser extent LinkedIn and Facebook (since they withdrew the API).

 - Trigger event prompts – new in Version 3